Szmekowy/Snake/README.md

 ### General info
 This project is a modern take on the classic Snake game with several unique enhancements.
 It maintains the core mechanics of the original game while introducing new gameplay elements to enhance the experience.
 This game was developed as a project during the first semester of Computer Science at Gdańsk University of Technology.
-The project instructions were written by Professor Dariusz Dereniowski
 #### Key Features:

 * Teleportation: The snake can teleport between predefined locations on the game board.